tszaboo/PRP1/User manual/User manual.md

 * Do not use the probe if there is any sign of damage to it.
 * Do not connect to AC circuits.
 The probe is only designed to measure DC circuits with small AC component
 * Do not use on primary side of mains powered power supply.
 Only use it on galvanically isolated secondary side
+* Turning on or shutting down a high voltage power supply, with high slew rate, can temporarily create large voltage spikes that can damage the 50 Ohm termination of the oscilloscope.

 ## Connections
 ![image](PRP1-front.jpg)